chazzka/clanekcathedral/clanek.md

 #### ANN
 Artificial Neural Network is the supervised learning algorithm, where we construct a n-layer network of neurons and by backpropagating we alter their weights so that the inputs lead to the desired outputs, predicting the labels.
 This may seem like a perfect method for our problem.
-However in our scenario, we have the regular data labeled and ready to provide for the learning but that is not the case for the anomalous data.
+However, in our scenario, we have the regular data labeled and ready to provide for the learning but that is not the case for the anomalous data.
 This is a huge problem for the ANN algorithm, because it needs to alter its weights based on the previously seen labeled data.
 Since we can only provide one of the labels (the regular data), the ANN will fail to find the other label.
 For the following example, we use the Scikit's ANN implementation.